A Chronological Outline for Faculty Recruiting: Continuous Appointments

 - anticipated space needs

-Once the Dean's Office informs the search committee chair that Part I of the Faculty Search Report has been approved, the department may place its job ad and begin searching for the position.
+Once the Dean's Office informs the search committee chair that Part I of the Faculty Search Report has been approved, the department may begin evaluating candidate files.
 The job ad must be placed in one printed journal as well as the most appropriate web-based venues.
-A copy of that journal must be sent to the Dean's Office for verification.
 Since the full ad will automatically be posted on the college's employment website, it is permissible and indeed preferable to use abbreviated language in the web-based ads, referring potential candidates to the Pomona Employment page.
-At this point the department should submit Search Budget Worksheet I [pdf] .
+At this point the department should submit Search Budget Worksheet I [pdf]

 Meeting with the Diversity Officer (September)

 Each department involved in a search will meet with the Associate Dean/Diversity Officer to discuss search strategies and procedures.
 The search chair should contact the Associate Dean/Diversity Officer to arrange this meeting.
 The meeting is typically timed to coincide with a regular department meeting.
 The department's academic coordinator should be included at least in the discussion of procedures.
 It would be ideal (but not required) to have the student members and the external member also attend this meeting.

 Faculty Search Report II and Search Budget Worksheet II (late fall)